 The mat is made of polypropylene, and there is 92 sq. ft.
 (8.5 m2) of jumping space, which is equivalent 10 x 15ft oval trampoline with springs.
 It is very shock absorbent and bouncing on it is really pleasant.
 Regarding bounce, we have nothing bad to say as it is close to being best among recreational trampolines, but still not so high as with mid-class rectangle trampolines, such as ACON Air 16 Sports HD or AlleyOOP PowerBounce.

 The enclosure, however, is a marvel to behold.
 The poles aren’t hard at all – in fact, they’re made of a very light, flexible material that bends as you go.
 In practice, this means no impact with the frame and poles is possible, as the poles are curved away from the jumping surface.

 Made from PolyProylene, same as mat, guaranteeing longevity.
 Enclosure is made from SpringFree proprietary FlexiNet invention, where there are no standard steel poles, increasing jumpers security to the maximum level.

 Anyway, first put in 6 rods as shown in the instruction manual and then go around skipping 6-7 holes.
-Doing it like this you will get trampoline mat evenly positioned and easily connected to all rods.
+Doing it like this you will get the trampoline mat evenly positioned and easily connected to all rods.

-Because of that we would recommend other option – to follow a complete video tutorial, you just need to scan the QR code on the box and you’re taken to a video where a Springfree professional guides you along the assembly process.
+Because of that we would recommend another option – to follow a complete video tutorial, you just need to scan the QR code on the box and you’re taken to a video where a Springfree professional guides you along the assembly process.